-Council customers, certain suppliers (i.e. those who operate as sole traders or partnerships) and employees are entitled to protection of their privacy.
-In addition, the Data Protection Act 1998 imposes a legal duty on individuals.
-You must keep all personal data confidential, whether computerised or manually held, and comply with the law and Council policies.
+Council customers, certain suppliers, for example, those who operate as sole traders or partnerships, and employees are entitled to protection of their privacy.
+In addition, the Data Protection Act 2018 imposes a legal duty on individuals.
+You must keep all personal data confidential, whether computerised or manually held, and comply with the law and council policies.

-If you work with computerised or manually held information systems (or receive information from such systems), high standards must be ensured with regard to data quality, ensuring that information about living, identifiable people is accurate, relevant, up to date, kept confidential and protected against unauthorised access.
-At Ealing these principles also apply to general disclosure of information, both manual and computerised.
+If you work with computerised or manually held information systems or receive information from such systems, high standards must be ensured with regard to data quality, ensuring that information about living, identifiable people is accurate, relevant, up to date, kept confidential and protected against unauthorised access.
+At Ealing, these principles also apply to general disclosure of information, both manual and computerised.

-Under the Data Protection Act 1998, the Council has to notify the information commissioner about all of its computerised systems that process personal data, and has to make sure that the information ('data') held is only used for the 'registered purpose' (that is the reason the Council collects and processes the data which has been entered on the data protection register).
+Under the Data Protection Act 2018, the council has to notify the information commissioner about all of its computerised systems that process personal data and has to make sure that the information 'data' held is only used for the 'registered purpose', that is the reason the council collects and processes the data which has been entered on the data protection register.
 We may also need permission from the data subjects to use personal data in particular ways.
-You should acquaint yourself with the Council's general data protection policy (available on the Council's intranet) and any local data procedures.
+You should acquaint yourself with the council's information security and data management policy and any local data procedures.
 If you are in any doubt, check with your manager.

-You are also entitled to know what information is held about you as an employee and correct any errors (there are some limited exceptions such as information related to current investigations).
-For example, Ealing has both computerised and manual human resources information systems and if you want to see what information is on your computer record or is held in your HR personal file you should notify the HR Shared Service Centre in writing (a request can be made on the Service Ealing Portal accessed via the intranet http://serviceealing.com).
+You are also entitled to know what information is held about you as an employee and correct any errors, there are some limited exceptions such as information related to current investigations.
+If you want to access see what information is on iTrent please contact your manager.

-The Council will sometimes carry out data matching exercises or provide data to national bodies for them to carry out data matching.
+The council will sometimes carry out data matching exercises or provide data to national bodies for them to carry out data matching.
 In all cases, data protection and other legislation must be followed at all times.

-- not improperly disclose, or use (directly or indirectly) any information (either about Council business, employees or members of the public) that you receive in the course of your work or allow others to do so - not use data held by the Council for any purpose other than that for which it is registered to be kept and used - ensure that all data is kept secure (i.e. locked away or protected by computer passwords) and that data on VDUs and paper files are not left within view of unauthorised persons - not disclose or display information about other employees (e.g. sickness absence records, addresses or contact numbers) and any such data must only be accessed by authorised users for legitimate purposes - not conceal any matter that it is your duty to report - ensure you comply with access to information requirements that accompany the Council's standing orders if asked to supply information (available on the Council's intranet)
+- not improperly disclose, or use directly or indirectly any information, either about council business, employees, or members of the public, that you receive in the course of your work or allow others to do so - not use data held by the council for any purpose other than that for which it is registered to be kept and used - ensure that all data is kept secure, for example locked away or protected by computer passwords, and that data on computer monitors, laptops, display screens and paper files are not left within view of unauthorised persons - not disclose or display information about other employees, such as sickness absence records, addresses or contact numbers, and any such data must only be accessed by authorised users for legitimate purposes - not conceal any matter that it is your duty to report ensure you comply with access to information requirements that accompany the council's standing orders if asked to supply information, available on the intranet